ShruAgarwal/Zoogist-Insights/README.md

 ## Tech Stack 🛠

--   Python
 -   Streamlit
 -   LangChain
--   Groq
+-   Groq API
--   pandas
+-   Pandas
 -   plotly
--  GeoPandas (optional)

 ## Disclaimer ⚠

-This MVP is a demonstration of the potential of AI in biodiversity data analysis and is not intended to be a fully functional or specialized AI tool.
+This PoC is a demonstration of the potential of AI in biodiversity data analysis and is not intended to be a fully functional or specialized AI tool.
 It should not be used for professional analysis or critical scientific decisions without proper validation.
 This tool may have inaccuracies, biases, or limitations based on underlying LLM capabilities and data quality.
 This application is a basic implementation and can be further improved by implementing advanced analytics and agentic AI techniques.
 The accuracy of the results depends entirely on the quality of data and the capabilities of the underlying language model.
 The tool is not an agentic system, and it does not perform any complex data analysis workflows.